Programs/Upper Secondary/Combined Phys + Chem

 "I revised everything.
 Same grade as last time."

 We teach Combined Sci as application from week one.
 Every Phys and Chem topic ends with "now use it" — apply to a context, predict the outcome, calculate the effect.
-The shift markers reward — and the B+ ceiling cracks.
+That shift from recall to application is what moves students past a B.

 Yes — that's my child →